CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Introduction

 To bridge this gap, our proposed \textbf{CMI-RewardBench} integrates diverse task-specific datasets to vigorously evaluate whether a single reward model can judge generation quality against the heterogeneous instruction sets inherent to modern AIGC flows.

 In this paper, our contributions are three-fold: \begin{enumerate} \item We construct \textbf{CMI-Pref-Pseudo}, containing 110k samples labeled via a robust pipeline using Qwen3-Omni \cite{qwen3} with consistency filtering.
 Complementing this, we introduce \textbf{CMI-Pref}, a high-quality corpus of 4,027 pairs annotated by 31 human experts.
-These annotations capture fine-grained preferences for musicality, alignment, and confidence levels across diverse genres, instruments, and multimodal prompts (including lyrics and audio-to-audio conditioning). \item We propose \textbf{CMI-RewardBench}, a unified benchmark for music reward models.
+These annotations capture fine-grained preferences for musicality, alignment, and confidence levels across diverse genres, instruments, and multimodal prompts (including lyrics and audio-to-audio conditioning).

+\item We propose \textbf{CMI-RewardBench}, a unified benchmark for music reward models.
 By integrating existing resources (PAM, MusicEval, Music Arena) with our CMI-Pref test split, this benchmark evaluates models on five distinct tasks ranging from absolute musicality scoring to complex compositional alignment.
 This unified approach serves as a rigorous testbed for model \textbf{versatility} across optional input settings.
 Our baseline evaluations on this benchmark expose a significant capability gap, revealing that even state-of-the-art multimodal LLMs (e.g., Gemini-2.5-Pro) struggle to exceed 80\% agreement with human preferences.

 \item We develop \textbf{CMI-RM}, a family of music reward models supporting compositional conditioning over text, lyrics, and audio.
 Uniquely supporting all evaluation settings in CMI-RewardBench via a single, parameter-efficient architecture ($\sim$30M), CMI-RM achieves performance comparable to or better than specialized open-source baselines like SongEval.
-Furthermore, we demonstrate that CMI-RM provides measurable benefits when used for top-k filtering, enabling ``inference-time scaling'' for music generation.
+Furthermore, we demonstrate that CMI-RM provides measurable benefits when used for top-k filtering, enabling ``inference-time scaling'' for music generation. \end{enumerate}